Beautiful Lighthouses in Michigan Worth a Visit

 Set on the entrance to the Portage River on the eastern edge of the Keweenaw Peninsula, the Portage River Lighthouse was built in 1869.
 Climb the white brick tower for views of Keweenaw Bay, or stay a while.
 The light’s brick keeper’s house has been converted into a B&B with two guestrooms.

 Constructed in 1868 on a small island off the coast of the Keweenaw Peninsula, Gull Rock’s first lighthouse keeper noted that a full 6 feet of Lake Superior ice formed on the little island in winter.
 Still, the white-painted, square-towered Gull Rock Lighthouse survived and is currently under renovation.
-Once full restored, the local keeper’s association plans to open the light to public tours.
+Once fully restored, the local keeper’s association plans to open the light to public tours.

 Set in the heart of Copper Harbor, gateway to the Keweenaw Peninsula’s best outdoor recreation and departure point for ferries to Isle Royale, the Copper Harbor Light was constructed in 1861.
 Tour the honey-colored brick lighthouse and its square tower, and view Copper Harbor and its light from the water on a boat tour that departs from the light.

 The octagonal brick tower of Eagle Harbor Lighthouse was constructed in 1851 to warn approaching ships of their proximity to the Keweenaw Peninsula.
 The light is still active and open to tours, and its quaint lighthouse keeper’s residence houses a small maritime museum.